zhiweigu2000/Job-finding/Machine Learning.md

 2. Advantages

-- Logistic Regression Are very easy to understand
+- Logistic regression are very easy to understand

 - It requires less training